☀️Time for summer series ☀️

 Task cards are the perfect way to prepare for a test, practice skills in small groups during centers, or even to use individually as an early finisher.
-Task cards are becoming a must have staple in the classroom and because of this, it’s important to have an organizational system for your task cards so you aren’t frustrated every time you go to pull a set.
+Task cards are becoming a must have staple in the classroom and because of this, it’s important to have a task card organization system so you aren’t frustrated every time you go to pull a set.

 Having an organized system is essential.
 There’s something about the ability to think of a skill, go to your system, pull it out quickly, and move on with the lesson planning process.
 Over the past thirteen years, I have evolved with the way task cards are organized.
 I am going to walk you through the pros and cons of each.